bmvandoren/Nighthawk/instructions/feedback/model_feedback.md

 Once you are finished reviewing a file, make sure to save the selection table (.txt file).
 Then, create a new YAML file with metadata about the recording.
 A YAML file is simply a text file with a particular formatting.
 Use `test3.yml` as a template.
 The contents of that file are shown here for easy reference.

-**IMPORTANT: Please ensure that the recording start time entered in your YAML file is in Universal Coordinated Time (UTC).**
+**IMPORTANT: Please ensure that the recording start time entered in your YAML file is in Universal Coordinated Time (UTC) and NOT in your local time zone.**

 ```
 recordist: